Language files are placed in the subfolder "languages" under the installed folder. The files are used for all templates.

 You must change at least the id, name and desc attributes.

-The id is an identifier for identifying the language in generated scripts, it must be unique.
-It is recommended that you use the following values as the language IDs.
+The id is an identifier for identifying the language in generated scripts.

 The name is for displaying the language name in the user interface (which does not support unicode), it should contain alphanumeric characters, underscore and spaces only.

 The desc is for displaying the language name in generated scripts, it can be in the encoding of the XML file.